Logan

 Beyond her, female roles are few and far in between.
 When they do appear, women are portrayed primarily as victims who die in order to protect their children (this happens twice), or as young Mexican women artificially inseminated with mutant babies, then killed (not depicted, but spoken of).
 Or as a gaggle of young women, one of whom flashes Logan (and the audience). #MaleGaze.

-On the plus side, we also see a scattering of young, female mutants who have little to no lines, but who are the only group of females with any sort of control over their own lives.
+On the plus side, we also see a scattering of young, female mutants who have little to no lines, but who are the only group of women with any sort of control over their own lives.
 Better than nothing.

-Race: 4/5
+Race: 3.5/5

 Bonus for Disability: +0.00